gdunkle/scrub-pii-poc/README.md

 ## Deploying the stack
 * Clone the repository
-* Open a terminal and C\configure the bucket name of your target Amazon S3 distribution bucket and region where you'd like to deploy
+* Open a terminal and configure the bucket name of your target Amazon S3 distribution bucket and region where you'd like to deploy
 ```
 export SOLUTION_NAME=textract-comprehend-medical-pii-poc
 export DIST_OUTPUT_BUCKET=<S3 bucket to deploy the solution>